Vijaygawate/main_devops_project/README.md

     #sudo docker run -it -p 80:80 -d website (we are running it on port 80 coz we finally deployed it on prod server)

-go to build-website job and add post build action --add here prod_job Check it on brower
+go to build-website job and add post build action --add here prod_job

+on prod server run random container
+#sudo docker run -it -d ubuntu
+so that our pipeline works (coz we mention any privious container running should delete first) Check it on brower
 <public_ip of Prod_server>:80